Skip to main content

 Overview

-When you start your app with python main.py dev, it registers itself as a worker with LiveKit server.
+When you start your app with python agent.py dev, it registers itself as a worker with LiveKit server.
 LiveKit server manages dispatching your agents to rooms with users by sending requests to available workers.

 A LiveKit session is one or more participants in a room.
 A LiveKit session is often referred to simply as a "room."
 When a user connects to a room, a worker fulfills the request to dispatch an agent to the room.